 After Caesar’s assassination in 44 BCE, Cleopatra (probably) had her brother poisoned, so she could co-rule with her son.

-Octavian (Caesar’s adopted son and heir) invaded Egypt in 31 BCE and, in order to avoid capture and imprisonment, Cleopatra committed suicide, famously poisoning herself, possibly with a snake or a needle, it is unclear.
+Octavian (Caesar’s adopted son and heir) invaded Egypt in 31 BCE.
+In order to avoid capture and imprisonment, Cleopatra committed suicide.
+She famously poisoned herself, possibly with a snake or a needle, it is unclear.
 Her son, Caesarion, would rule as the last pharaoh of Egypt for just 18 days before he was executed by Octavian.

 It’s hard to comprehend just how old Egypt actually is.
 Most people think of Cleopatra, the second-last pharaoh, as living a long, long time ago.
 In reality, there is less time between us and Cleopatra’s life than Cleopatra and another well-known Egyptian ruler, Nefertiti.

-There are several other historical figures to see at Wax World including Louis Riel, Scarlett and Rhett from Gone With the Wind , a few Canadian politicians, and more.
+Wax World displays feature several other historical figures.
+Some of them include: Louis Riel, Scarlett and Rhett from Gone With the Wind , a few Canadian politicians, and more.